omsf/joint-demo/script.md

 _show pseudo one-liner_

-... but until OpenFold 3 is released, I'm going to be using a pre-production model that was prepared ahead of time.
+... but until OpenFold 3 is released, I'm going to be using a result from a pre-production model that was prepared ahead of time.

 _show co-folding section_

 Here we have the PDB record 5FDR in blue compared against an co-folding prediction in red.
-We can see excellent agreement with the crystallographic result.
+We can see excellent agreement with the crystallographic result, though to be aware that this particular structure was part of the PDB training set for this model

 For now, because of the results we have available, let's just use a well-established crystal structure of this target.